top of page

 • Can you implement a cost reduction program internally or with the supplier?

 Once your strategy is set, take action.
 Execute the plan and note what worked well and what could be improved.
 This knowledge will better prepare you for future negotiations.
-Also, track key cost drivers such as commodity or labor prices to know when you should push for a price reduction.

 Negotiating against a price increase is about preparation and persistence.
 By gathering detailed information, evaluating the situation thoroughly, and confidently entering negotiations, you can often minimize the financial impact on your business.